jacquietran/academic_outputs/README.md

 - **Tran, J.**, Rice, A.J., Main, L.C. & Gastin, P.B.
 (2011).
 Measuring training and its effects on elite rowing performance.
 Presented at the _8th Annual Research Degree Symposium of the Deakin University School of Exercise and Nutrition Sciences_, 26 October 2011, Melbourne, Australia.

 ## Invited presentations

+### 2026

+- **Tran, J.** (2026).
+Details TBC.
+Invited presentation at the _La Trobe Sport Science Symposium_, October 2026, Melbourne, Australia.
+- **Tran, J.** (2026).
+Details TBC.
+Invited presentation at the _Victorian branch of the Australian and New Zealand Industrial and Applied Mathematics Society One Day Meeting June 2026_, 1 June 2026, Melbourne, Australia.

 ### 2022